juju/juju-gui-charm/HACKING.md

 exposes the juju-gui service.
 Also note that "make deploy" does not require you to manually set up a local Juju environment, and preserves, if already created, the testing virtualenv.

+The `make deploy` command also support specifying to what OS version the local charm must be deployed.
+By default a precise machine is created, but you can run the following to deploy the charm on trusty:

+    make deploy SERIES=trusty

 Now you are working with a test run, as described in
 <https://juju.ubuntu.com/docs/write-charm.html#test-run>.
 The